reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ## Summary

 We saw how to use LocalStack for testing the integration of our application with AWS services locally.
-Localstack also has an enterprise version available with more services.
+Localstack also has an [enterprise version](https://localstack.cloud/#pricing) available with more services and features.
 I hope this will help you to feel empowered and have more fun while working with AWS services during development.
 Ultimately leading to higher productivity, shorter development cycles, and lower AWS cloud bills.

 You can refer to all the source code used in the article in my [Github repository](https://github.com/thombergs/code-examples/tree/master/aws/localstack).